 It's not a compromise when you give up something you never had.

 People file and defend lawsuits based on their beliefs.
 However, beliefs, without more, are worthless in court.
 Lawsuits are won and lost based on laws and facts.
 No one wants to admit that they might not be able to prove their claims or defenses in court.
-Although it may be hard to let go of any steadfast beliefs, the pain is not caused by compromise, rather it is caused by common sense enlightenment.
+Although it may be hard to let go of any steadfast beliefs, the pain is not caused by compromise, rather it is caused by the embarrassment of realizing you may be wrong.
 The pain gets worse if a party waits to be called out in public by a judge or jury after parading around for months or years in a lawsuit wearing "magic clothes."
 Don't let this happen to you.

 Bias and bravado cause litigants and their lawyers to overlook or underestimate what is missing to prove and win a lawsuit.